Directed

 same time.
 He was quite repetitive.
 American audiences were familiar

-film but not so much the co-stars.
+film, but not so much the co-stars.
 Introduced are Geneviève

 Page as Dominique and the blonde Ingrid Thulin as Brita.
-An intriguing character of amusing danger is played by Frederick O'Brady as Spring.
+An intriguing character of amusing danger is played by Frederick O'Brady as "Mr. Spring."
+Except for the lone American, Mitchum, I have referred to the

 cast members by their character names.
 The slow-burn plot is not short on intrigue.
 Enjoy the beautiful camera work with

-lavish interiors and cinematic outdoor locations.
-But an unresolved ending may make one throw the remains of that bowl of popcorn at the screen, however.
+But an unresolved ending may make one throw the remains of the popcorn at the screen, however.

 The

-classically-inspired piano solo composition entitled, “The Foreign
+classically-inspired piano solo composition entitled “The Foreign

-Intrigue Concerto” by Charles Norman, opens the film as Victor
+Intrigue Concerto” by Charles Norman opens the film as Victor

 Danemore returns to his mansion after surveying his flower garden.
 At